Pega Sales Automation artificial intelligence-based opportunity insights

 - To open the strategy record, click a strategy name.

 Each adaptive model has predictors, context, and outcomes that you must configure before you can train the models to predict outcome propensities based on your use cases.
-Base propensity models do not have any predictors, but they have the OpportunityStage property in their context so that you can train different models for each stage.
+Base propensity models do not have any predictors, but they have the OpportunityStage property in their context so you can train different models for each stage.

 Outcome propensities are configured for the following models:

-- Click Decision > Adaptive Model.
+- In the explorer panel in Dev Studio, click Decision > Adaptive Model. >

 - To open the model record, click a model name.